orassayag/auto-packages-updater/README.md

 Clone the application to your computer.
 Steps to view the solution:
 1. Open server application on IDE (I use VSCode).
-2. In the terminal: npm i
+2. In the terminal: 'npm i'.
-3. In the terminal: npm start
+3. In the terminal: 'npm start'.

 READ THE FOLLOWING SETTINGS BEFORE YOU BEGIN: